The Ultimate Barndominium Guide (Info, Plans & Pricing in 2024)

 Where Can I Buy a Barndominium Kit?

 There are dozens of sites online offering metal home kits.
 Some are local, regional and some even ship internationally and worldwide.
-Here are just a few companies that have barndominium kits for sale.
-We do not endorse or promote any such companies specifically, but we do write overviews with past customer reviews on the most popular ones:
+Below are just a few companies that have barndominium kits for sale.
+We do not endorse or promote any such companies specifically, but we do write overviews with past customer reviews on the most popular ones.
+You can also find a whole list of the best barndominium kit sellers here.

 How do I Find a Barndominium Builder?